archivesunleashed/archivesunleashed.org/content/aut/index.md

 - what paths could be taken through the network to connect pages;
 - what communities existed within the link structure?

+Most of the following examples show the **domain** to **domain** links.
+For example, you discover how many times that `liberal.ca` linked to `twitter.com`, rather than learning that `http://liberal.ca/contact` linked to `http://twitter.com/liberal_party`.
+The reason we do that is that in general, if you are working with any data at scale, the sheer number of raw URLs can become overwhlming.

+We do provide one example below that provides raw data, however.

 ### Extraction of Simple Site Link Structure

 If your web archive does not have a temporal component, the following Spark script will generate the site-level link structure.
 In this case, it is loading all WARCs stored in an example collection of GeoCities files.